holtskinner/FIGClass/Degree Plan Challenge.md

 - Seek advice from Advisors and upperclass students in same major about courses.

-- NOT copy the sample 4 year plan on the College of Engineering Website.
+- Do NOT copy the sample 4 year plan on the College of Engineering Website.
 (It is not optimal)

 ## Resources